-From Brittany on April 20th, 2011 in Window Replacement
+From Margaret Everton on April 20, 2011 in Window Replacement

 For part II in our Energy Efficiency Series, we’d like to feature some rather surprising data on cost savings for window replacement.
 The results should be to your liking (and your wallet’s as well).
 Read on, and share.